StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

 3. Under **component_saved_searches**, add details of each Splunk saved search that the check should execute to retrieve components:
      * **name** - The name of the [Splunk saved search](#splunk-saved-search) to execute.
        * **match** - Regex used for selecting Splunk saved search queries.
 Default `"comp.*"` for component queries and `"relation*"` for relation queries.
-       * **app** - The Splunk app in where the saved searches are located.
+       * **app** - The Splunk app in which the saved searches are located.
 Default `"search"`.
        * **request_timeout_seconds** - Default `10`.
        * **search_max_retry_count** - Default `5`.
        * **search_seconds_between_retries** - Default `1`.
        * **batch_size** - Default `1000`.
        * **parameters** - Used in the Splunk API request.
-The default parameters make sure the Splunk saved search query refreshes.
+The default parameters provided make sure the Splunk saved search query refreshes.
 Default `force_dispatch: true` and `dispatch.now: true`.
-4. Under **relation_saved_searches**, add details of each Splunk saved search that the check should execute to retrieve components.
+4. Under **relation_saved_searches**, add details of each Splunk saved search that the check should execute to retrieve relations.
 5. Save the configuration file.
 6. Restart StackState Agent V1 to apply the configuration changes.
 7. Once the Agent has restarted, wait for the Agent to collect data and send it to StackState.